-This factsheet was last updated in April 2012.
+This factsheet was last updated in September 2015.

 What is performance management?

-In their CIPD textbook, Armstrong and Baron define performance management as ‘a process which contributes to the effective management of individuals and teams in order to achieve high levels of organisational performance.
+In their CIPD textbook, Armstrong and Baron1 define performance management as ‘a process which contributes to the effective management of individuals and teams in order to achieve high levels of organisational performance.
 As such, it establishes shared understanding about what is to be achieved and an approach to leading and developing people which will ensure that it is achieved.’
 They stress that performance management is ‘a strategy which relates to every activity of the organisation set in the context of its human resource policies, culture, style and communications systems.
 The nature of the strategy depends on the organisational context and can vary from organisation to organisation.'

 Login or register for a free account to continue reading this factsheet and to learn about: